Hazard and Risk are two different terms. While people use it interchangeably.

 - Electricity can cause electric shock.

-Different Type of Hazards
+Different Types of Hazards

 These types of hazards create unsafe work environments and conditions.
 Examples of these types of hazards are unprotected electric wires etc.

 These hazards are caused due to bacteria, viruses, and other insects.
+It’s most common in the healthcare sector.

 physical factors that cause musculoskeletal injuries may be referred to as ergonomic hazards.